 “You’re slurring your words, son.
 Have you been drinking?”

 “Underage drinking is against the law.
 Driving drunk, driving without registration, plates, insurance—that’s if you really bought the car— resisting arrest.
 They’re adding up quickly.”

 “Call my dad.
 He’s on the way home.
 I was behind him.
 I just had to stop by Ace.”

 “The store!
 So I could screw on the plate!
 Check the car!”

 “I didn’t see anything.”
-He puts the cruiser into gear.
+He puts the cruiser in gear.
 I fall back into the seat, igniting the pinching pain in my shoulder that had temporarily fallen numb.
 I can no longer hold back the tears.
 The waterfall descends, and in my blurred vision, I am transported back a year, to my 16th birthday, three months before my grandma died.
 Her final words of advice ring loudly in my ears.

-You’ve reached that age when you’re still a boy, but you look like a man.
-Boys who look like men are an endangered species in this country.
 If you ever find yourself in a jail cell, whether you did something wrong or not, be happy you escaped the bullet.